-I’m a London-based photographer who likes to photograph the places, people and things that catch my eye whilst ‘drifting’ around London
+I’m a London-based Street Photographer who likes to photograph the places, buildings, people and things that catch my eye

 I’m a great fan of the principles of Psychogeography and often just ‘Drift’ around the streets of London taking photos of the spaces, places, people and things that both draw me in and push me away

-Zen & Taoist principles also influence my approach and I’ve been a student of both philosophies for many years
+Stoic principles also influence my approach and I’ve been a student of this philosophy for many years

 My photos often focus on the odd, weird, lost and unusual things that I see and I tend not to take too many photographs of people when out on the streets.
 When I do take them I like angles that mean they can’t be easily identified!

 I prefer the things that people often walk by without a second glance; the lost things, the out-of-place, the strange and unusual

 My images are always black & white which I’m sure has been influenced by the fact that everything I watched on TV as a child wasn’t in colour until I was in my late teens!